Obese patients can make an intubator timid, apprehensive and weak hearted. They’re soo difficult to intubate – or are they?

 Obese patients desaturate quickly.
-If you “pre-oxygenate” with the mask half a centimeter above the patient’s face because the patient finds a tight mask uncomfortable, just imagine if it might be slightly more uncomfortable seeing the patient’s saturation plummet below 50% during induction… Pre-oxygenate with a tightly sealed mask.
+According to the cpap machine reviews, if you “pre-oxygenate” with the mask half a centimeter above the patient’s face because the patient finds a tight mask uncomfortable, just imagine if it might be slightly more uncomfortable seeing the patient’s saturation plummet below 50% during induction… Pre-oxygenate with a tightly sealed mask.
 Apply a little PEEP.
 Don’t go for mediocrity.
 When you have a patient that probably will be hard to ventilate, you’ll want to optimize the time available for your intubation.

 Prepare for RSI, so you don’t have to ventilate them.
 They’re also at increased risk of regurgitation, so RSI makes sense either way.
 This isn’t a strict RSI protocol.
 The idea is to use induction and paralytic agents as per RSI so you can go straight to intubation without struggling with difficult ventilation.

 Still, while waiting for your RSI doses to work, it can be a good idea to try to ventilate them.
 Remember, this is an elective case and strict RSI protocol isn’t necessary.
 If they’re easy to ventilate, good. keep doing that until intubation.
 But avoid high pressures, which increases risk of gastric insufflation.
 If they’re difficult to ventilate, don’t force it, just continue with RSI protocol.